-After injuries cut short his football career, Follis played baseball, first in the Ohio State Colored League and then for the Negro professional Cuban Giants (also known as the “Genuine” or “Original” Cuban Giants).
+After injuries cut short his football career, Follis played baseball in the Ohio State Colored League.
 While catching for the Cleveland team in the Ohio State Colored League of 1908, Follis’ Columbus opponent that season featured a catcher named Charles Thomas (see my story on Charles Thomas, here) who starred on Branch Rickey’s Ohio Wesleyan University baseball teams of 1903 and 1904.

 In 1910, Charles Follis contracted pneumonia while playing baseball in Cleveland and passed away on April 5th at age 31.